ute/search-replace/README.md

 Upon rendering, every string or sub-string that matches a search key will be replaced in the main text, and in link targets.
 Search keys should not be contained in each other - this would give ambiguous results.

-There are some reserved keys (currently only one, but more may be added) that start with '--':
+There are some reserved keys (currently only one, but more may be added) that start with `--`:

-- '--when-format--' is used to specify abbreviations that are only rendered when the document format matches the following sub-key.
+- `--when-format--` is used to specify abbreviations that are only rendered when the document format matches the following sub-key.

 ### Example:
 With the yaml